 Top Male Team: Halifax Trojan Aquatic Club

-Nova Scotia Individual High Point Award winners were as follows:
+Nova Scotia Individual High Point Award Winners:

 FINA High Point winners: